 We are staffed by 2 hyperbaric physicians, 2 full-time hyperbaric nurses, and several part-time hyperbaric staff members.
 All staff are trained in the administration of hyperbaric oxygen therapy.
 In addition there are plastic surgery, radiation therapy, and oncology physicians who work with us to provide therapy for their patients.

-The Center for Hyperbaric Medicine at Dartmouth-Hitchcock Medical Center (DHMC) is accredited by the Undersea and Hyperbaric Medical Society (UHMS).
+The Center for Hyperbaric Medicine is accredited by the Undersea and Hyperbaric Medical Society (UHMS).

-The most common conditions treated with hyperbaric oxygen therapy at DHMC are:
+The most common conditions we treat with hyperbaric oxygen therapy are:

 Note: The following links go to the Undersea and Hyperbaric Medical Society website.